EtchedPixels/CC6303/README.md

 - Remove remaining '6502' references.

-- Strip out lots of unused options like -o.
+- Strip out lots of unused options.

 - Make embedding C source into asm as comments work for debugging

-- Allow the code segment to be set so code can be compiled into other segments like .discard

 - The assembler uses 15 char names internally.
 The compiler does not.
 This leads to asm errors when the symbols clash.